dragonmux/crunch/docs/crunch.md

 #### Pointer Inequality

-There are two forms of pointer-based assertions.
-`assertPtrNotEqual` which validates that two pointers do not point to the same place, and `assertMemNotEqual` which validates that the memory pointed to by two pointers does not have the same contents as one another.
+`assertPtrNotEqual` validates that two pointers do not point to the same place.
+When they do, this prints a diagnostic and fails, aborting the test case.

+`assertNotNull` and `assertConstNotNull` validate that a pointer is not `NULL`.
+One variant is for non-const pointer and the other for const.

+NOTE: `assertConstNotNull` vs `assertNotNull` is rather historical and this interface will change to only one const-accepting form as compilers will add const, but not subtract.

+#### Memory Inequality

 `assertMemEqual` allows for safe comparison of two blocks of memory, so allowing arbitrary object comparisons.
 When the two memory blocks have the same contents, the assertion fails and prints a diagnostic, aborting the test case.